Skinoren UK: Complete Guide to Cream & Gel

 What is Skinoren?

 Skinoren is a prescription topical treatment manufactured by Bayer, containing azelaic acid as its active ingredient.
-It is available in two formulations: Skinoren 20% cream and Skinoren 15% gel.
-In the UK, it is licensed for acne vulgaris and papulopustular rosacea.
-Azelaic acid is a naturally occurring dicarboxylic acid found in grains such as wheat, rye and barley.
+Available as Skinoren 20% cream and Skinoren 15% gel.
+Licensed in the UK for acne vulgaris and papulopustular rosacea.

 What is the difference between Skinoren cream and Skinoren gel?